-5 Caring for Society
+Caring for Society

-Care for Children Care for the Land Care for Smallholder Farmers Care for Culture and the Arts
+Care for Children

+Care for the Land

+Care for Smallholder Farmers

+Care for Culture and the Arts

-Table of Contents Introduction Operational Governance Joining Hand with Partners Protecting the Environment Harmonious Workplace Caring for Society Appendix 1
+Table of Contents Introduction Operational Governance with Partners Environment Harmonious Workplace Caring for Society Appendix

 WNC organizes social welfare projects and activities to care for children, smallholder farmers and culture and the arts.
 Employees, customers, and suppliers are invited to take part in these activities.